esphome/esphome-docs/components/pipsolar.rst

 Configuration variables:
 ~~~~~~~~~~~~~~~~~~~~~~~~
-all sensors are normal binary sensors... so all binary sensor variables are working to.
+All sensors are normal binary sensors... so all binary sensor variables are working to.

 - **add_sbu_priority_version** (*Optional*): add sbu priority version
 - **configuration_status** (*Optional*): configuration status